 In situations where a donor of a Gratuity is unknown and the donee is not permitted to keep the Gratuity, the Gratuity must be turned over to the District Administrator with a written report of the circumstances of how it was received.
 The District Administrator will dispose of the Gratuity in accordance with any established policies pertaining to such Gratuities and in the best interest of the District.
-In the absence of an established policy for the disposal of a surplus Gratuity, the District and its operations.
+In the absence of an established policy for the disposal of a surplus Gratuity, the District Administrator shall dispose of or utilize such Gratuity in a way that best supports the District and its operations.
 This procedure should not be interpreted to prevent a Board Member from entering into a bona fide business transaction for the services or goods and materials from a person, firm, or corporation who or which is engaged in business with the District as long as such services, goods, or materials are provided for a price and terms available to the general public.